 The constrained yields per hectare, systematically obtained by cutting the clusters, give richer and more resistant skins and pulp, allowing for optimal phenolic maturation.
 The traditional maceration on the skins is accompanied by frequent and methodical soft pressings.
 Temperature-controlled fermentation occurs in stainless steel tanks.
 Fined in French oak barriques for at least 16/18 months.
 Kept still in bottles before its release in September.

-TASTE: tones of plum, chocolate, fruit, pulpy structure with soft, sweet and mature tannins.
-An aromatic blackberry-mint balance, where the discreet woody hints never threaten the original Teroldego fruit.
+PALATE:tones of plum, chocolate, fruit, pulpy structure with soft, sweet and mature tannins.
+An aromatic blackberry-mint balance, where the discreet woody hints never threaten the original Teroldego fruit